cainhill/render-engine/README.md

 1. Waits for an external request to be made to http://render-engine:5000/render

-2. Once received, it scans the `/data/manifest/` tree for any manifest CSV file
+2. Once received, it scans the `/data/manifest/` tree for any CSV manifest file

-3. For each manifest CSV
+3. For each CSV

-    1. Skips processing this manifest CSV, if the destination video already exists and there have been no changes to the manifest CSV since the previous render
+    1. Skips processing this CSV, if the destination video already exists and there have been no changes to the CSV since the previous render

-    2. Otherwise, trims/resizes/rotates/saves to an intermidary `/data/cache/` folder
+    2. Otherwise, trims/rotates/resizes the source video into a temporary clip saved to the `/data/cache/` folder

-    3. Then combines the source videos into a destination video saved to the `/data/dest-videos/` path (using the same relative path and filename as the manifest CSV)
+    3. Then combines the cached clips into a destination video saved to the `/data/dest-videos/` path (using the same relative path and filename as the manifest CSV)

 ## Features